Are high or low morning glucose levels normal?

 What causes lower glucose levels in the morning?

-Alternatively, if you eat a lower-carb diet or don't eat many carbs in your evening meal, you may notice lower glucose levels in the morning.
+Alternatively, if you eat a low-carb diet or don't eat many carbs in your evening meal, you may notice lower glucose levels in the morning.
 Alcohol late at night can also cause delayed overnight lows, which might show up after you fall asleep.

 Why does sleep spike or lower my glucose levels?